 7. Start Marketing

 After your website goes live, it won't just start making money for you.
 You need to use eCommerce marketing to get your brand in front of prospective customers.
-You should try to use the social platforms that your target audience is most likely using to maximize the chance your ads and marketing materials will be seen.
-You can also use eCommerce content marketing to draw readers to your blog posts and turn them into customers.
-If using email marketing, you should look into eCommerce marketing automation, so you can set up an email program that automatically sends when someone signs up on your website or makes a purchase.
+You should try to use the social platforms that your target audience is most likely using to maximize the chance your dropshipping ads and marketing materials will be seen.
+You can also use eCommerce content marketing to draw readers to your blog posts and turn them into customers and affiliate marketing vs dropshipping to reach new markets.
+If using email marketing, you should look into eCommerce marketing automation and automated dropshipping, so you can set up an email program that automatically sends when someone signs up on your website or makes a purchase.

 Get Down to Business

 The dropshipping business model is a great choice for beginners and veterans alike.
 It lets you grow more quickly while keeping costs low.
 By following the tips above, you'll no longer need to ask "is dropshipping worth it?"
-Your revenue will show it is.
+Your revenue will show it is and you may even need to start filling a few dropshipping jobs.